Apply to PERFORM

 4. How does a VIBFA Membership affect my application?

-Members who signed up prior to November 1st 2019 receive a discount code ($5 off) for each application; those who join on or after that date pay full price.
-Members receive advance notice via Members-only email newsletter that applications are opening.
+VIBF members receive a discounted application price of $15.00.
 There are no other advantages or special privileges to having a VIBFA Membership when it comes to applying, and Members are not given any special consideration during scoring.
 (Adjudicators are not provided with applicants' VIBFA Membership status).

 5. Do I receive a discount on my application fee as a VIBFA Member?
 How?